 Legends of Ekambreswarar Temple

-The first legend says that during a banter between Shiva and Parvati, Shiva made Parvati ‘Kali’, which she did not appreciate.
+The first legend says that during banter between Shiva and Parvati, Shiva made Parvati ‘Kali’, which she did not appreciate.
 She sat on the banks of River Vegavathi that flows close to Kanchipuram and prayed to a Linga she created with river sand under a Mango tree.
-Shiva with an intent to test her spitfire on the tree.
+Shiva with an intent to test her, spitfire on the tree.
 Parvati took help of Vishnu and he, in turn, used the moon on Shiva’s head to cool the heat generated.
 Shiva then asked Ganga to increase her flow and frighten Parvati.
 However, Parvati told Ganga that they are sisters and pacified her.
 Thus pleased, Shiva came down and the two merged here.

 The second legend says that Parvati prayed to the linga made of sand on the banks of the Vegavati river under a mango tree.
 Shiva to test her devotion, increased the flow of the river in a way that Lingas would wash away.
 Parvati however, embraced the linga and saved it.
 Pleased, Shiva came down and the two got married.
-Their marriage is still celebrated in temples of Kanchipuram during the Phalgun month that roughly falls during Mar-Apr.
+Their marriage is still celebrated in temples of Kanchipuram during the Phalgun month that roughly falls during March-April.
 In this story, Parvati is also referred to as Kamakshi.

 Read More – Kanchi Kamakshi Temple at Kanchipuram